 ART WALK PORTY 2018

-The Art Walk returns to Portobello this year from 30 August to 9 September with an events centred curated programme of live music, live art, participatory performance, writing, walks, installation and film screenings, alongside Artist Houses, Art in Shops and a Maker's Market.
+The Art Walk returned to Portobello this year from 30 August to 9 September with an events centred curated programme around the 'Pleasure Ground' featuring live music, live art, participatory performance, writing, walks, installation and film screenings, alongside Artist Houses, Art in Shops and a Maker's Market.
+Please find below some of the festival highlights.

 'THE BANDSTAND PROJECT'

-Composer & sound artist, Ross Whyte, has been commissioned to create a new composition 'The Great Exhibition' linking up Ross Theatre Bandstand to the site of Portobello's old Bandstand.
+Composer & sound artist, Ross Whyte, was commissioned to create a new composition 'The Great Exhibition' linking up Ross Theatre Bandstand to the site of Portobello's old Bandstand.

-The project will involve 8 soundspace sites across Edinburgh & Musselburgh of old or existing bandstand locations, with associated sound immersive App, together with live performances from Portobello Community Choir.
+The project involves 8 soundspace sites across Edinburgh & Musselburgh of old or existing bandstand locations, with associated sound immersive App, together with live performances from Portobello Community Choir.

 Supported by funding from The Royal Edinburgh Military Tattoo and City of Edinburgh Council.